Your Cart is empty

 Use Ammo All Wormer or Equimax All Wormer every 6 months for 12 months. (make sure you use Equimax every now and again as it is the only wormer we have effective against tapeworms).

-Then switch to Strategy-T and Ammo Rotational Wormer, every 6 months for the next 12 months.
+Then switch to Strategy-T or Ammo Rotational Wormer, every 6 months for the next 12 months.
 Then back again to the first set of wormers.

 Use Ammo Rotational wormer for the first worming treatment at about 3 months and again at 6 months.
 At 9 and 12 months use the Virbac Equimax.